-How do you choose a good plastic surgeon for liposuction and removal of gynecomastia (male breast reduction)?
+How do you choose a good plastic surgeon for the removal of Gynecomastia?

-Most importantly, you need a plastic surgeon you can trust and feel comfortable with.
+Select a plastic surgeon you can trust and feel comfortable with.
 A plastic surgeon is a surgeon who has completed a minimum of 3 years of general surgery and 3 years of plastic surgery.
-It is advisable to directly inquire if your plastic surgeon completed a residency in plastic surgery.
+It is advisable to inquire if your plastic surgeon completed a residency in plastic surgery directly.

-Azouz Plastic Surgery has two such plastic surgeons, who are sympathetic to your problem and skilled in performing male breast reductions.
-Both plastic surgeons perform gynecomastia surgery (male breast reduction) on a regular basis.
-Dr. Azouz routinely does not use drains, performs gynecomastia surgery as a day surgery and often is able to achieve the desired results with imperceptible scars.
-Dr. Azouz performs Aesthetic (Cosmetic) and Reconstructive surgeries of the chest and has experience in treating patient with advanced gynecomastia, Poland syndrome, placement of pectoral implants, nipple/areola reduction and chest asymmetry.
+Azouz Plastic Surgery in Dallas has two such plastic surgeons sympathetic to your problem and skilled in performing male breast reductions.
+Both plastic surgeons perform gynecomastia surgery (male breast reduction) regularly.
+Dr. Azouz routinely does not use drains, performs gynecomastia surgery as day surgery, and often can achieve the desired results with imperceptible scars.
+Dr. Azouz performs Aesthetic (Cosmetic) and Reconstructive surgeries of the chest and has experience in treating patients with advanced gynecomastia, Poland syndrome, placement of pectoral implants, nipple/areola reduction, and chest asymmetry.